diptiranjan1998/Danny-s-Dinner/README.md

   9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?
   10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?

-Danny also requires further information about the ranking of customer products, but he purposely does not need the ranking for non-member purchases so he expects null ranking values for the records when customers are not yet part of the loyalty program.
+  * Danny also requires further information about the ranking of customer products, but he purposely does not need the ranking for non-member purchases so he expects null ranking values for the records when customers are not yet part of the loyalty program.
 The rough example given below:

 ![Screenshot 2024-06-03 104954](https://github.com/diptiranjan1998/Danny-s-Dinner/assets/126856016/6fcc6b57-9617-4efd-8569-5ce4fbcfb906)

 ### Run this [SQL Script](https://drive.google.com/file/d/1rBo6b2IgJsUx2KQh6EIYwzPj6UdiftYr/view?usp=drive_link) to get the comprehensive answers to above case study questions.

+## THANK YOU